-Consolidated operating income declined to \$460.5 million in 2023 compared to \$470.5 million in 2022.
-The decrease in 2023 operating income resulted primarily from increases in salaries, wages and benefits and depreciation expense which was partially offset by increased revenue and decreased purchased transportation.
-The 2023 operating ratio (operating expenses divided by operating revenue) was 84.0 percent as compared to 83.1 percent in 2022.
+Consolidated operating income increased to \$482.2 million in 2024 compared to \$460.5 million in 2023.
+The increase in 2024 operating income resulted primarily from increased volumes which were partially offset by increases in salaries, wages and benefits, including workers' compensation claims and related expense, and depreciation expense.
+The 2024 operating ratio (operating expenses divided by operating revenue) was 85.0 percent as compared to 84.0 percent in 2023.

-Salaries, wages and employees' benefits expense increased \$131.7 million in 2023 compared to 2022 largely due to increased head count to support increased volumes, ongoing business growth and network expansion.
-Additionally, in July 2023 the Company implemented a salary and wage increase of approximately 4.1 percent.
-Purchased transportation expense decreased \$77.2 million in 2023 compared to 2022 primarily due to both a decrease in miles utilized and a decrease in cost per mile.
-Fuel, operating expenses and supplies increased by \$5.2 million primarily driven by increased repairs, maintenance and facility costs in addition to investments in information technology network support.
-These changes were partially offset by decreases in costs of fuel during the period.
-In addition, claims and insurance expense in 2023 was \$11.4 million higher than 2022 largely due to increased premiums, claim development and claim costs in 2023.
+Salaries, wages and employees' benefits expense increased \$186.6 million in 2024 compared to 2023.
+This increase was largely driven by increased head count to support increased volumes, ongoing business growth and network expansion, as well as, increased training hours and a Company-wide wage increase in July 2024 of approximately 4.1 percent, excluding executives.
+In addition, other employee related costs increased, including an increase in the number and costs of workers' compensation claims and unfavorable development of historical claims.
+Purchased transportation expense decreased \$1.4 million in 2024 compared to 2023 primarily due to a decrease in cost per mile.
+Fuel, operating expenses and supplies increased by \$65.7 million primarily driven by increased facility costs and administrative costs related to increased volumes and expanded footprint.
+Claims and insurance expense in 2024 was \$9.7 million higher than 2023 largely due to increased auto liability and cargo claims activity and development of open claims.
 The Company experiences volatility in accident expense from time to time as a result of utilizing self-insurance as a part of its risk management program.
-Depreciation and amortization expense increased \$21.6 million in 2023 compared to 2022 primarily due to ongoing investments in revenue equipment and network expansion.
+Depreciation and amortization expense increased \$31.3 million in 2024 compared to 2023 primarily due to ongoing investments in revenue equipment and network expansion.